Clear R and RStudio Console (2 Examples)

 If you want to learn more about R in general, you could also have a look at the other R tutorials of my homepage.
 You can find a list of interesting tutorials below:

-I hope you learned in this tutorial how to delete everything in the console of R or RStudio.
+I hope you learned in this tutorial how to delete and clean everything in the console of R or RStudio.
 However, if you have any further questions please let me know in the comments below.
 Furthermore, don’t forget to subscribe to my email newsletter for regular updates on new R tutorials.
 It’s free!